woojiahao/tp/docs/UserGuide.md

 **Notes:**

-1. Optional fields imply that the _omission_, not the absence of value when used, is supported.
+1. Optional fields imply that the _omission_ of the field, not the absence of value when used, is supported.
 This means that `l/` is **_NOT_** an optional parameter, but rather a blank one.

 #### Prefix Types